Pros and cons of installing an air con unit in the UK and how to run it efficiently

 So how much does air conditioning cost?

 Buying a single air con unit is likely to cost you somewhere between £1250 to £2700[2].
-This will depend on if you go for a budget or premium product, and the size of the unit vs. the size of the space you are looking cool.
+This will depend on if you go for a budget or premium product and the unit size vs. the size of the space you're looking to cool.

 Running your air con can cost anywhere between 14p to 30p per hour[3].
 This works out at roughly £25 - £36 per month based on 6 hours of usage per day for a single unit.

-Modern systems have come a long way, over time the unit will pay for itself.
+If you're wondering how efficient air conditioning is for keeping summer heat under control in the UK, modern systems have come a long way, and over time, the unit will pay for itself.
 A++ units are a more energy-efficient way of cooling and heating your home.
 We've teamed up with BOXT to offer customers Samsung units that include fast cooling and smart controls, helping you set the perfect temperature.

 How to get the best out of your air con unit and keep the costs down